corda/corda-docs-portal/content/en/platform/corda/5.3/reference/corda-cli/profile.md

 # profile

-This section lists the {{< tooltip >}}Corda CLI{{< /tooltip >}} `profile` arguments.
-You can use these commands to create, list, update, and delete profiles.
+This section lists the {{< tooltip >}}Corda CLI{{< /tooltip >}} `profile` sub-commands and their arguments.
+You can use them to create, list, update, and delete profiles.
 A profile is a collection of key-value properties that you can use with other CLI plugins to provide default values for various configuration options.
 <style>
 table th:first-of-type {
     width: 30%;